 - A. Patient with advanced airway requiring uncomplicated volume control mechanical ventilation for interfacility transport - 1.
 CAUTION: An EMS critical care transport service or air ambulance service or transport with staff from the sending facility skilled in ventilator management should be considered for interfacility transport of patients with the following conditions: - i.
 Simple volume control ventilation is not ideal for the patient - ii.
 Active titration of ventilator settings, recent or anticipated - iii.
 Patient is at risk for displacement of advanced airway or may be a difficult reintubation if extubated - iv.
 Patient with monitoring or treatment needs that require more than one ALS provider - v.
-Transport is not time-sensitive and will be safer for patient by waiting for arrival of a critical care transport or air medical crew - B. Patient with advanced airway requiring consistent ventilation after pre-hospital placement of advanced airway. - Patient on home ventilator being maintained by a family member consistent with BLS protocol 921
+Transport is not time-sensitive and will be safer for patient by waiting for arrival of a critical care transport or air medical crew - B. Patient with advanced airway requiring consistent ventilation after pre-hospital placement of advanced airway. - C. Patient on home ventilator being maintained by a family member consistent with BLS protocol #921 - D. Patient with non-acute tracheostomy (older than 14 days) on chronic/long-term ventilator using pressure support mode with no changes in settings in the past 24 hours (or changes reflecting improvement in the patient's ventilatory status) being transported: - to/from a scheduled outpatient appointment with anticipated return to the original facility, or - to an extended care facility capable of providing the same level of care as the originating facility, or - for emergency treatment at a facility capable of providing a higher-level of care for a condition that is unrelated to an airway issue or cardiorespiratory decompensation.
+And where: - the transport ventilator is able to duplicate the mode and ventilator settings used at the originating facility (or the patient's own ventilator is able to be safety transported with the patient), AND - no ventilator setting changes are anticipated during transport, AND - peak pressures + PEEP are less than or equal to 35 cm H2O.

 - A. Patients < 1 year old - B. Patients requiring advanced modes of ventilation will require a specialty transport team, including: - 1.
 Patients on Volume Control where the plateau pressure> 35 or the PIP> 40 cmH2O. - 2.
-Patients on any mode of ventilation other than volume control. - C. Any patient for whom the following parameters are met on their current ventilator settings: - 1. $SaO_2 < 95\%$. - 2.
-Peak airway pressure > 45 cmH20 (or >30cm H20 with supraglottic airway). - 3.
-ETCO2 > 45 mmHg for patients who are not suspected of elevated intracranial pressure. - 4. $ETCO_2 > 40$ mmHg for patients with suspected elevated intracranial pressure. - 5.
-ETCO2 < 35 mmHg for all patients. - 6.
+Patients on Pressure Control ventilation, except stable tracheostomy patients covered by inclusion criteria D above. - 3.
+Patients on any other mode of ventilation. - C. Any patient for whom the following parameters are met on their current ventilator settings: - 1.
+SaO2 < 95%. - 2.
+Peak airway pressure > $45 \text{ cmH}20$ (or >30 cm H20 with supraglottic airway). - 3. $ETCO_2 > 45$ mmHg for patients who are not suspected of elevated intracranial pressure. - 4. $ETCO_2 > 40 \text{ mmHg}$ for patients with suspected elevated intracranial pressure. - 5. $ETCO_2 < 35$ mmHg for all patients. - 6.
 Patient is otherwise not tolerating initial ventilator settings.